-Get behind the wheel for this classic self-drive tour of Chile from vibrant Santiago and its neighbouring vineyards to the famed Lake District for outdoor adventure and vistas of pure beauty.
+Get behind the wheel for this classic self-drive tour of Chile from vibrant Santiago and its neighboring vineyards to the famed Lake District for outdoor adventure and vistas of pure beauty.
 Sample world-class wines, admire crystal clear lakes and the backdrop of impressive volcanoes and explore the native rainforest of Huilo Huilo.

 Santiago City Tour

 Encircled by snow-capped Andean peaks, the city of Santiago enjoys a particularly spectacular setting.
 This morning join a scheduled city tour taking in the Metropolitan Cathedral, the La Moneda Presidential Palace and the Plaza de Armas where artists randomly appear to make theatrical performances.
 Jump on the metro for a short ride to the magnificent Santa Lucia park and its unique castle.
-Continue to the Lastarria neighbourhood to marvel at the neoclassical architecture and make the most of the many restaurants, coffee shops and green parks.
+Continue to the Lastarria neighborhood to marvel at the neoclassical architecture and make the most of the many restaurants, coffee shops and green parks.

 In the afternoon head 35 minutes out of town to the Cousiño Macul Vineyard on a scheduled tour.
 Producing high quality wines in exclusive amounts, this vineyard is an excellent introduction to the wine production process and how technology is used alongside artisan traditions.